-The petition will be acted upon by the Vice President/Dean of Student and Administrative Services and the Director of Student Development for organization approval or disapproval and the applying member(s) of the organization will be notified accordingly.
-The Vice President/ Dean of Student and Administrative Services will authorize interested faculty and staff members to serve as advisors to approved organizations.
-The organization, upon approval by the Director of Student Development and Vice President/Dean of Student and Administrative Services, will be given authorization to operate for one year.
+The petition will be acted upon by the Vice President/Dean of Student and Administrative Services and the Associate Dean of Student Development and Success for organization approval or disapproval and the applying member(s) of the organization will be notified accordingly.
+The Vice President/Dean of Student and Administrative Services will authorize interested faculty and staff members to serve as advisors to approved organizations.
+The organization, upon approval by the Associate Dean of Student Development and Success and Vice President/Dean of Student and Administrative Services and Vice President/Dean of Student and Administrative Services and Vice President/Dean of Student Development and Success and Vice President/Dean of Student and Administrative Services, will be given authorization to operate for one year.